yamkum236/yamkum236/README.md

 # Hello!
 I’m Jasmine Yamkum👋

 - 👀 Passionate and very interested about the world of technology and coding.
-Keeping up-to date with all the latest new and technologies.
+Keeping up-to date with all the latest news and technologies.
 - 🌱 I’m currently learning HTML/CSS and deleving into React.
 - 💼 I’m looking for a work placement.
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/jasmine-yamkum-b40685174/